In this article, you’ll learn different types of welding processes with their working, advantages, disadvantage, applications, and more.

-- Welded joints are more breakable and hence their fatigue strength is less than the members joined.
+- Welded joints are more breakable, so their fatigue strength is less than the members joined.

 - Results in distortion and induces internal stresses.

-- It needs certain jigs and fixtures to hold metals properly.
+- It needs specific jigs and fixtures to hold metals properly.

 - Skilled workers and electricity are needed for welding.

-- The inspection of welding work is more difficult and costlier than the riveting work.
+- The inspection of welding work is more complex and costlier than the riveting work.

 Applications of Welding

-The application of welding is so different and large that it would be no exaggeration to say that there is no metal industry and no branch of engineering that does not make use of welding in one form or another namely automobile industry, shipping, aerospace, and construction.
+The application of welding is so different and significant that it would be no exaggeration to say that there is no metal industry and no branch of engineering that does not make use of welding in one form or another, namely the automobile industry, ships, aerospace, and construction.
 It is majorly used for fabrication.